theCodingJohn/theCodingJohn.github.io/README.md

 # [thecodingjohn.com](https://thecodingjohn.com)
 This is my personal website built with react.js.
-Yes, I know it's not SEO friendly, so I plan to rebuilt it with GatsbyJS or NextJS.
+Yes, I know it's not SEO friendly, so I'm planning to rebuilt it with GatsbyJS or NextJS.

 ## Tools
 - React